 You can do this by phone, or you can do everything online at the Wedding Packages page.

 Step 3 - Sending the Paperwork

-Once you've booked your date/time, you both fill out seperate marriage notice (M10) forms, which we'll send you, or you can download them here (PDF).
+Once you've booked your date/time, you both fill out seperate marriage notice (M10) forms, which we'll send to you, or you can download them here (PDF).